daviatorstorm/BibaViewEngine/README.md

 Biba view engine is a new approach of data displaying.
 Its a brand new engine written from scratch.
 It is pretty simple have some similarness with angularjs or reactjs so if you familiar with those frameworks it will be easy for you to understand how it works

-> Currently it is working with netcoreapp2.0 and SDK 2.0.0
+> Currently it is working with netcoreapp2.0 and SDK 2.0.0 on Linux and Windows

 ## Project status